Yvitex/Obsidian_Notes/Computer Science/Algorithm and Data Structures/Array Data Structure.md

 aliases: [javascript arrays]
 ---
 # Arrays
+Arrays are a collection of items of similar type.

 Arrays have 4 main methods which function as insertion(), deletion(), lookup(), and push()/pop() Here we will use [[Javascript]] as an example
 - [[Array Push() + Pop()]]